-Kate Throo is driven by helping her clients with creative arguments and solutions to a broad range of complex commercial litigation, investigation, and regulatory enforcement matters.
+Kate Throo is driven by helping her clients with creative arguments and solutions in a broad range of complex commercial litigation, investigation, and regulatory enforcement matters.
 Clients turn to Kate for her exceptional ability to identify efficient solutions in large-scale investigations, explore new ideas, and for her people-oriented approach to response management.

 Kate’s practice is focused on representing companies, accounting firms, financial institutions, and individuals in connection with investigations and proceedings by the Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB).
 Her leadership skills and keen judgment provide a unique value proposition.
 She thrives in leveraging resources to maximize efficiencies and cultivating practical strategies to accomplish her clients’ goals.
 Kate’s ability to forge relationships across the table, whether with regulators, opposing counsel, or other key stakeholders, allows her to resolve investigations and litigations adeptly.